rec/gitz/doc/git-delete.rst

-``git-delete``: Delete one or more branches locally and on all remotes
+``git delete``: Delete one or more branches locally and on all remotes
 ----------------------------------------------------------------------

 USAGE